rstudio/keras3/docs/dev/reference/layer_jax_model_wrapper.md

 - native_serialization_platforms:

-  Optional platforms to compile for when exporting native JAX serialization through the TensorFlow backend.
+  Optional sequence of platforms (`"cpu"`, `"cuda"`, `"rocm"`, or `"tpu"`) to compile for when using `jax2tf.convert()` with native serialization.
+This is used only when the Keras backend is TensorFlow.
+  If `NULL`, the function is compiled for the default backend.
+If multiple platforms are supplied, the exported module is device-polymorphic.

 - ...: